Information and downloads on geodata currently available from the land use statistics according to the standard classification of 2004.

 - Land Use Statistics Land Use, classification 2004 NOLU04 in 46 basic categories, 10 classes and six main areas

-Besides geodata, statistical results tabulated for cantons and communes are also available.
+Besides geodata, statistical results tabulated for cantons (in French) and communes (in French) are also available.